Bitcoin Glossary Of Terms

 Bitcoin Magazine‘s official glossary of terms provides definitions for the words and phrases you’re most likely to come across as you learn about Bitcoin, cryptocurrency and blockchain technology.
 As you dive deeper into the technical, cultural and investing concepts behind this new form of value creation, you’re likely to find some terms that won’t appear in any dictionary.
 This guide is meant to fill that gap, provide context for Bitcoin vocabulary and ensure that we’re all speaking the same language.

-Atomic Swap: A smart contract-based exchange of cryptocurrencies across different blockchains.
+Atomic Swap: A smart contract-enforced exchange of cryptocurrencies across different blockchains.

 Austrian School Of Economics: A set of economic philosophies originating in the late-19th and early-20th centuries in Vienna.
 Leaders from this school include Carl Menger, Ludwig von Mises and Friedrich Hayek.